xamry/notes/Data Engineering/OLAP.md

 Drill through provides a way to explore specific subsets of data in more depth without cluttering the main report or visualization with excessive details.

 ## Calculated Measures
-OLAP systems often support the creation of calculated measures, which are derived or computed measures based on existing measures and calculations.
+Calculated measures are derived or computed measures based on existing measures and calculations.
 Calculated measures enable users to perform mathematical operations, apply formulas, and create custom calculations for analysis.

+## Ranking
-3. Ranking: Ranking involves sorting data based on a particular measure to determine its relative position or rank within a dimension.
+Ranking involves sorting data based on a particular measure to determine its relative position or rank within a dimension.
 It helps identify top performers, best-selling products, or other patterns in the data.

 4. Filtering: Filtering allows users to limit the data displayed in a cube or report based on specific conditions or criteria.
 It helps focus the analysis on subsets of data that meet certain requirements.